dominicwllmsn/dominicwllmsn.github.io/_pages/about.md

   - /about.html
 ---
 I am an MSc student in AI at Imperial College London - currently in my first semester recieving taught courses addressing modern connectionist AI approaches, as well as a number of courses on "Good Old Fashioned AI".
-My main interest is in the use of transfer learning to utilse the relevant knowledge gained from a source learning scenario and applying it to a related task.
+My main interest is in the use of transfer learning to utilise the knowledge gained from a source learning scenario and apply it to a related task.

 ## Research Experience
 My academic interest is in deep learning, especially when applied to problems in computer vision.
 I have also recently developed an interest